What are AIDS-related cancers?

 Take your antiretroviral therapy correctly to keep your immune system strong.

 Don’t smoke and stay away from secondhand smoke.
-This can lower your risk for lung cancer and some other cancers, too.

 Know that the virus linked to Kaposi sarcoma is spread through saliva.
 Try to limit deep kissing and other contact with your partner’s saliva.